We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Handheld crimping tools are the most common electrician’s tools.
 They’re usually very affordable and offer considerable versatility.
 These crimpers range in size; some sit easily in the palm of a hand and are designed for high-precision work (like small terminals and wire splices), and there are models more than a foot long that offer the leverage required for heavy-duty crimping.

-Although many use a simple squeezing action like ordinary pliers, a ratchet is often employed to provide consistent, repeatable pressure application.
+Although many use a simple squeezing action like the best pliers do, a ratchet is often employed to provide consistent, repeatable pressure application.
 Jaws vary to accommodate different types and sizes of terminals.
 To offer increased range, some handheld crimping tools have interchangeable jaw sets.
 They may also incorporate wire strippers and/or small bolt cutters, making the tool multipurpose.

 Hydraulic